The Shocking Truth Behind Soaring HVAC Prices

 Labor shortages, part shortages, and delays all add up to increase costs of repair and installation in the HVAC industry.

-As just one example, you can see the cost of a furnace installation from 2020:
+As an example, you can see the cost of a furnace installation from 2020:

 And how much the price has increased in 2021: